jachlove69/fork-example/README-Crazy.md

 Yay!
-A new branch.
-This is awesome.
-No, I really mean it.
-Taj: I believe you.
+New branch!
+This is so freaking exciting!!!!
+NEW BRANCH!